-A certain amount of breathlessness during exercise is normal, especially when engaging in a sport as demanding as running.
+A certain amount of shortness of breath on exertion is normal, especially when you're engaging in a sport as demanding as running.
 Increased activity leads to faster breathing, which brings oxygen into the body to help lower building levels of carbon dioxide in the body during exercise.
 Once a normal level of carbon dioxide is reached, breathing usually returns to normal.

 Start your run out slowly, jogging at a very easy pace or even walking, for at least 15 to 20 minutes before gradually increasing your speed.
 If it's cold and dry outside, a contraction of the smooth muscle of the airways leading to your lungs can occur, making breathing even more difficult, so be sure to take extra time to properly warm up in chilly weather.

 As you breathe more deeply on your runs, your diaphragm will become active, and you will notice your belly expand and contract as you inhale and exhale.
 Keep a regular breathing rhythm while you are running, inhaling two or three strides and exhaling one or two.

-Make sure you are running comfortably before attempting to increase your speed, and avoid doing too many faster sessions during the week.
-Start with one day a week of gradually increasing your speed, and wait until you can manage a 10- or 20-minute tempo run without any breathing difficulty before you try to do any kind of high-intensity interval training.
+Make sure you are running comfortably before attempting to increase your speed and avoid doing too many faster sessions during the week.
+Start with one day a week of gradually increasing your speed and wait until you can manage a 10- or 20-minute tempo run without any breathing difficulty before you try to do any kind of high-intensity interval training.

 If shortness of breath continues even after you have slowed down or stopped, or the shortness of breath is severe, make an appointment to see a doctor.
-Asthma, exercised induced asthma, allergies or other lung conditions can cause shortness of breath, so you should seek medical attention if your symptoms don't improve over time or by altering your running routine.
+Asthma, exercise-induced asthma, allergies or other lung conditions can cause shortness of breath, so you should seek medical attention if your symptoms don't improve over time or by altering your running routine.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.